PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 ##### 2.1.4.2 Certificates

-The certificate assets **MUST** be created by the Certificate Provider in their connector catalog to be consumed by the Certificate Consumer.
+- The certificate assets **MUST** be created by the Certificate Provider in their connector catalog to be consumed by the Certificate Consumer when using the pull mechanism.
-The property certificateType **MUST** reference the type of the certificate as defined in [3.2.2 Certificate Type](#322-certificate-type).
+- The property certificateType **MUST** reference the type of the certificate as defined in [3.2.2 Certificate Type](#322-certificate-type).
-The property enclosedSites **MUST** contain all BPNSs for which the certificate is valid.
+- The property enclosedSites **MUST** contain all BPNSs and BPNAs for which the certificate is valid.
-The subject **MUST** reference `cx-taxo:CompanyCertificate`.
+- The subject **MUST** reference `cx-taxo:CompanyCertificate`.
-Additionally, the assets **MUST** contain the type `cx-taxo:Submodel` and the semanticId specified in [3.1.2 Business Partner Company Certificate Submodel](#312-business-partner-company-certificate-submodel).
+- Additionally, the assets **MUST** contain the type `cx-taxo:Submodel` and the semanticId specified in [3.1.2 Business Partner Company Certificate Submodel](#312-business-partner-company-certificate-submodel).

 **Example Certificate EDC Asset:**